Anchialine system: Anchialine caves

 Deep within anchialine cave systems the lack of energy from solar radiation prevents photosynthesis.
 These dark cave systems are often classified as allochthonous detritus because the dominant input of organic matter is from sources outside the system.
 In other words, the cave systems ultimately rely on solar radiation for most of their organic matter, but it is formed elsewhere.
 New research into the chemoautotrophy of caves however may be changing this paradigm with a greater dependence on sulfate-reducing microbes and methanogens.
-In both cases, the accumulation of particulate matter is largely found at the halocline interface between 2 to 0 PSU.
+In both cases, the accumulation of particulate matter is largely found at the halocline interface between 2 and 0 PSU.
 The concentration of organic particles is also seen at saline boundaries in other estuarine systems as well with elevated concentrations of particles at estuarine turbidity maximum.

 Fauna that reside strictly within the aphotic zone of anchialine caves typically exhibit adaptations associated with low light and food, and are often classified as stygofauna.
 Anchialine systems are classically restricted in terms of fluxes (water, nutrients, organisms) in and out of the system.
 Many of the organisms in anchialine caves lack pigmentation; they have evolved to save energy by not developing chromatophores.
 Another adaptation from the lack of solar radiation is that many of these organisms have no eyes, a very energy intensive organelle they no longer need.
 Stygofauna are however quite different than deep sea organisms, most of which have kept their eyes and specialized them to see bioluminescence and possibly Cherenkov radiation in their otherwise dark environments.
 There are no known bioluminescent stygobites to date, despite this adaptation's popularity in other dark systems.

 Outside of light availability, there are a wide variety of geochemical parameters that affect the biology and ecology within these systems.
 Possibly the most notable and universal in these systems is the strong halocline.
 While some anchialine systems are entirely salt water (i.e. blue holes) other more inland systems (i.e. cenotes) often have a freshwater lens that can extend hundreds of feet deep or for miles underground until they meet the ocean interface.
 The halocline not only acts as a physical barrier in density but as a niche partitioning factor that segregates these systems into stenohaline and euryhaline organisms with the latter having the competitive advantage of being able to move between these two niches.
 In many low-latitude locations where the majority of these systems are found, the temperature of the intruding seawater is much warmer than the phreatic freshwater.
 Because of discrepancy between warmer seawater and cooler groundwater, temperatures of the anchialine system may also increase with depth and penetration, which has implications for growth and respiration rates.